The purpose of the daily crime log is to record all criminal incidents, and alleged criminal incidents reported to Public Safety.

 Incidents are posted within two business days of the information being reported to Public Safety.
 A business day is Monday through Friday, except for days when the institution is closed (such as holidays or other scheduled breaks).
 Each campus Public Safety office maintains a hard copy of their respective crime log for public inspection during regular business hours.

 Crimes included on the crime log are those that occurred on campus, in or on noncampus buildings or property, and public property within the campus or immediately adjacent and accessible from the campus.
 The required entry fields are the Nature/Classification, Date Reported, Date and Time Occurred, General Location, and Disposition.
 The disposition of the incident provides information about the current status of an incident or investigation.
 Visit our glossary for a complete definition of crime log dispositions.

 Information may be temporarily withheld from the crime log if there is clear and convincing evidence that the release of the information would jeopardize an ongoing investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.

 Additionally, a CSA Report is not a report to Public Safety.
 CSA reports are documented incidents of Clery crimes occurring on Clery geography that were reported to a CSA to track crime statistics and provide safety information to the campus community.
 Since these reports are not official reports to Public Safety, there is typically limited information on these incidents.

 The fire log records any fire that occurred in an on-campus student housing facility.
 Fires that occur anywhere else on campus or in any noncampus property are not included in the fire log.

-The Pocatello campus is the only campus that has on-campus residential facilities and therefore, maintains a fire log.
-Fires that occur in on-campus housing are listed in red and reflect the date, time, location, and nature of the fire.
+The Pocatello campus is the only campus with on-campus student housing facilities and produces a combined crime and fire log.
+Fires that occur in on-campus student housing facilities are listed in red and reflect each fire's date, time, location, and nature.